parsaeisa/golang_otel/README.md

 in this stage you should define :
 + jeager agent
 + trace provider
+and we should register our provider with otel.SetTracerProvider() method .
 ## monitoring
 For monitoring you should get a tracer from otel.GetTracerProvider().Tracer(app.Name)